mottaquikarim/dev/blog/content/games/index.md

 }
 </style>

-A collection of the daily word games I've built over the years.
-All free, all playable in your browser.
+I've been building daily word games for a while now.
+It started when I accidentally played Wordle without my partner (she was not pleased) — things escalated from there.
+They're all free and playable in your browser.

 <div class="games-list">
   <a class="game-card" href="https://playfreestyle.co">